-- Use with permanent seeding on prepared slopes up to 1:10 (V:H) unless erosion control blanket is provided; and - Provide erosion control blanket immediately after permanent seeding when slopes meet or exceed 1:10 (V:H). - Provide sod or seed and erosion control blanket in swales. - Unless dictated by the necessities of the project or other reasons where, in the Designer's judgment, one procedure is preferable, the Contractor should be allowed to use any or all of the following procedures: - 1.
-Mulch Method 1. - Mulch Method 1 comprises the application of loose straw mulch by hand or machine. - Use in flat areas where wind displacement will not carry mulch onto the roadway or off Illinois Tollway property.
+Use with permanent seeding on prepared slopes up to 1:10 (V:H) unless erosion control blanket is provided; and

+Provide erosion control blanket immediately after permanent seeding when slopes meet or exceed 1:10 (V:H).

+Provide sod or seed and erosion control blanket in swales.

+Unless dictated by the necessities of the project or other reasons where, in the Designer's judgment, one procedure is preferable, the Contractor should be allowed to use any or all of the following procedures:
-Apply at a rate of 2 tons/acre.

-2. Mulch Method 2

-- Mulch Method 2 comprises the application and stabilization of straw mulch by mechanical or chemical procedures.
-This method consists of the application of straw mulch at a rate of 2 tons/acre and the mulch is to be stabilized using on the following procedures: - Procedure 1 consists of anchoring the straw mulch by means of mechanical stabilizer or crimper. - Procedure 2 comprises the placement of straw mulch by blower, followed by an overspray of hydraulic mulch.
+- a.
+Mulch Method 1 - i.
+Mulch Method 1 comprises the application of loose straw mulch by hand or machine. - ii.
+Use in flat areas where wind displacement will not carry mulch onto the roadway or off Illinois Tollway property. - iii.
+Apply at a rate of 2 tons/acre. - b.
+Mulch Method 2 - i.
+Mulch Method 2 comprises the application and stabilization of straw mulch by mechanical or chemical procedures.
+This method consists of the application of straw mulch at a rate of 2 tons/acre and the mulch is to be stabilized using on the following procedures: - 1.
+Procedure 1 consists of anchoring the straw mulch by means of mechanical stabilizer or crimper. - 2.
+Procedure 2 comprises the placement of straw mulch by blower, followed by an overspray of hydraulic mulch.
 This procedure is particularly suited to confined areas where access by a tractor might be difficult and on areas which have been hydroseeded.
-The hydraulic mulch is to be applied at a rate of 750 pounds/acre and water at a rate of 1,000 gallons/acre. - Procedure 3 comprises the application of chemical stabilizer to blown straw mulch.
+The hydraulic mulch is to be applied at a rate of 750 pounds/acre and water at a rate of 1,000 gallons/acre. - 3.
+Procedure 3 comprises the application of chemical stabilizer to blown straw mulch.
 The chemical binder and application rate shall be accepted by the Engineer prior to use to ensure the product is environmentally safe and acceptable.
 Do not use gypsum, emulsified asphalt, or plaster-like binders.

-3. Mulch Method 3

-Mulch Method 3 is not used individually on the Illinois Tollway.

-4. Mulch Method 3A
+- c.
+Mulch Method 3 - i.
+Mulch Method 3 is not used individually on the Illinois Tollway. - d.
+Mulch Method 3A - i.
 This method is to be used for temporary erosion control only.
-Refer to Section 3.2.4.GG or more information.

-5. Mulch Method 4

-- This method consists of applying compost combined with a performance additive designed to bind/stabilize the compost. - The compost/performance additive mixture shall be applied to the surface of the slope to a depth of 2 inches using a pneumatic blower. - Mulch Method 4 can only be used if approved by the Illinois Tollway Landscape Architect.
+Refer to Section 3.2.4.33 for more information. - e.
+Mulch Method 4 - i.
+This method consists of applying compost combined with a performance additive designed to bind/stabilize the compost. - ii.
+The compost/performance additive mixture shall be applied to the surface of the slope to a depth of 2 inches using a pneumatic blower. - iii.
+Mulch Method 4 can only be used if approved by the Illinois Tollway Landscape Architect.